tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 Such an approach allows having fewer migration steps, which are atomic ("all or nothing").

-## No DDL and DML in a single transaction
+## No schema changes and heavy operations in a single transaction

-However, a single-transaction migration (that one without `disable_ddl_transaction!`) involving schema changes must not include any processing of significant (more than 1000 rows) data processing.
+However, a single-transaction migration (that one without `disable_ddl_transaction!`) involving schema changes must not include any processing of significant (more than a few records rows) amounts of data.
 If you need to insert, update, or delete something, you must not do it inside a transaction with DDL.

 ## Multi-Threading